 Nicholas Imparato is a professor of marketing and management at the University of San Francisco and formerly a research fellow at the Hoover Institution, Stanford University (1996-2012).

 During a lengthy series of special leaves of absence from the university, he held positions as a senior executive and board member at publicly listed (NYSE, NASDAQ) and closely held companies here and in Europe.
-As a speaker and advisor in over 35 countries with Visa, IBM, and other organizations, professor Imparato focused on projects regarding marketing, innovation, and leadership.
-He has been interviewed by the Financial Times, the Wall Street Journal, MoneyWorks (Dubai), Prevision (Japan), NPR Radio (National Public Radio), network television, and other media.
+As a speaker and adviser in over 35 countries with Visa, IBM, and other organizations, Professor Imparato worked on projects focusing on marketing, innovation, and leadership.
+He has been interviewed by the Financial Times, The Wall Street Journal, MoneyWorks Magazine (Dubai), National Public Radio (NPR), network television, and other media.

-Professor Imparato is an author, co-author, columnist and editor of over a hundred trade, A-level and other academic journal articles, book chapters, and books.
-He has received awards for teaching, research, professional achievement, and public service, including the University Distinguished Teacher Award and the Tops in Marketing Award, Sales, and Marketing Executives International.
+Professor Imparato is an author, co-author, columnist, and editor of over a hundred trade, A-level, and other academic journal articles; book chapters; and books.
+He has received awards for teaching, research, and professional achievement, including the University Distinguished Teacher Award and the Tops in Marketing Award, Sales & Marketing Executives International.

 - University of San Francisco, professor, School of Management, 1980 – present

 - Stanford University, Research Fellow, Hoover Institution, 1996 – 2012